GudbjorgVidja/TakeAway/README.md

 Instructions to run the program:

-For Windows:
+For Mac and Windows:

 - use maven to clean and package
 - Open the terminal
 - type "source runjar.cmd"
-    - er það bara þannig á Windows?
 - press enter

-First the user might need to clean and package. (virkar ekki hjá mér nema bara í maven flipanum)
+First the user might need to clean and package.

 ## To do